Origin of power laws and their spatial fractal structure for city-size distributions: A model of central places and power law

 From $i$-industry firms' perspective, $M_{ir}(\bm h_i)$ is a measure of competition in city $r$.
 For a given population distribution, some cities are not profitable for industry $i$, because they are too close to $i$-industry's competitors in nearby cities.
 In each industry, concentrations of firms must be sufficiently separated geographically to avoid competition.
-The required geographical separation depends on industry (Fig.~\ref{fig:CPT} and \ref{fig:market-area}).
+The required geographical separation depends on the $\sigma_i$-value (Fig.~\ref{fig:CPT} and \ref{fig:market-area}).
 If $\sigma_i < \sigma_j$, then $\phi_{i,rs} > \phi_{j,rs}$ and thus, for any city $r$, $M_{ir}(\bm z) \ge M_{jr}(\bm z)$ for any $\bm z \ge \bm 0$, meaning that competition between firms tends to be more intense for industries with smaller $\sigma$ (more differentiated goods).
-Firms in small-$\sigma$ industries have less incentive to enter new locations than those in large-$\sigma$ industries.
-If $\sigma_i < \sigma_j$, industry $i$ operates in a smaller number of locations than industry $j$, or choice cities tend to be more spaced apart for industry $i$ than for industry $j$.
+Firms in small-$\sigma$ industries have incentives to enter fewer locations than those in large-$\sigma$ industries.
+Consequently, if $\sigma_i < \sigma_j$, industry $i$ operates in a smaller number of locations than industry $j$, or choice cities tend to be more spaced apart for industry $i$ than for industry $j$, resulting in the HP.